Covini Engineering

 Covini Engineering is an Italian car manufacturer that was formed in 1978 by Ferruccio Covini.
 The company is generally best known for the Covini C6W, a 6-wheeled sports car that has two axles (four wheels) in the front of the car.
 This company Is located in Castel San Giovanni, Piacenza.

-Covini's first prototype, the Covini T44 Turbo, was a 4x4 off-road vehicle with the exterior body consisting entirely of flat, interchangeable panels.
+Covini's first prototype, the Covini T44, was a 4x4 off-road vehicle with a body consisting entirely of flat, interchangeable panels.
 It was powered by a 2,000 cc turbocharged diesel motor.
 However, the T44 never saw actual production beyond the one prototype.
 Over the following 20 years, Covini developed several two-door sport cars with diesel engines: the T46, B24, T40, and C36.
-Only the B24 was produced with about 9 being made (including a few BT424 with Lancia Gamma petrol engine), while the other models remained at prototype level.
-The B24 was the first diesel car to reach 200 km/h, and the C36 in its final prototype form reached 300 km/h with its VM Motori diesel engine.
+These all remained at the prototype stage, except for the B24, which Covini claims was produced, with about 9 being made.